 We understand the importance of an independent determination of the appropriateness and actuarial soundness of the data, assumptions and methodologies underlying the accrual for unpaid claims liabilities.
-That’s why, we focus on your needs and the needs of your client with every engagement, and work to ensure your customers’ financial statements accurately reflect their financial condition.
+That’s why we focus on your needs and the needs of your clients with every engagement, and work to ensure your customers’ financial statements accurately reflect their financial condition.

 Our expertise in providing audit support includes all forms of insurance entities, both within and outside the traditional market.
 We are regularly called on to provide audit support for a variety of insurance, alternative markets and self-insurance operations both on and offshore.
 To that end, we are very familiar with the financial reporting requirements of GAAP, SAP, IFRS and GASB as they relate to insurance entities.